 The Québec maritime Blog

-My choice of activity for the two days was snowshoeing, while Taylor went ski touring.
-The touring options are a little more limited for snowboarders so I spent my first day exploring the ‘La chute Sainte-Anne’ trail and my second day the ‘La Saillie’ trail.
-Both easy to moderate trails and with the 40 cm of fresh snow I had a lot of fun walking around in a winter wonderland.
+My choice of activity for the two days was snowshoeing (since options are limited for snowboarders), while Taylor went ski touring.
+I spent my first day exploring the La Chute Sainte-Anne trail and my second, the La Saillie trail.
+Both are easy to moderate trails, and with the 40 cm (15 in.) of fresh snow, I had a lot of fun walking around in a winter wonderland.

 After a two-day stay in Parc national de la Gaspésie, we made the hour-long very scenic drive to Murdochville.
 On arrival, this desolate ex-mining town seems like you’ve stepped back in time— and it soon becomes clear that you’re here to ski from dawn until dusk.
 We had a basic house rented with Chic-Chac just a few minutes away from their lodge where we joined everyone else for a delicious breakfast and dinner from Chef Simon Dubois.